mark-mcdermott/cs5392-group-project-kusupati-liu-mcdermott-namala/README.md

 4) Cd into project: `cd cs5392-group-project-kusupati-liu-mcdermott-namala`
 5) Cd into /out folder: `cd out`
 6) Run the program
-    - `java -jar modelCheckingCTL.jar -k <kripke file> [-s <state to check>] -af <formula> [-e]` (note the "-af" flag is signifying that you must choose either -a or -f. `-af` does not actually work.)
+    - `java -jar modelCheckingCTL.jar -k <kripke file> [-s <state to check>] -af <formula> [-e [<end to end test number>]] [-m]` (note the "-af" flag is signifying that you must choose either -a or -f. `-af` does not actually work.)
     - The arguments in `[ ]` are optional
     - The model flag takes either `-a` for specifying the formula in directly in the argument (inside quotes) or `-f` for specifying a file which contains the formula.
-Can must choose either -f or -a, you cannot use both and you cannot do -af. `-e` is to specify to run the end to end tests
+Can must choose either -f or -a, you cannot use both and you cannot do -af. `-e` is to specify to run the end to end tests.
+The `-e` flag may be used alone and in that case will run all the end to end tests.
+You may also do `-e <test num>`, which will run only the end to end test number specified, ie `-e 1` will run the first end to end test ("Model 1.txt" and "Model 1 - Test Formulas.txt").
+You may also just use the `-m` flag which will run the microwave example.
     - The `-s` argument for state to check is optional.
 If omitted, all states are checked.
     - An alternative way to run the program is to only run the end to end tests, which is specified by - `java -jar modelCheckingCTL.jar -e`
     - Some command line examples: